Conservative Campaign Headquarters

 The Conservative Campaign Headquarters (CCHQ), formerly known as Conservative Central Office (CCO), is the headquarters of the British Conservative Party, housing its central staff and committee members, including campaign coordinators and managers.
+It is based in London, as are the Labour Party Headquarters and Liberal Democrat Headquarters.

 Campaigning

 CCHQ is responsible for all campaigning of the Conservative Party, though it delegates responsibility for local campaigns to constituency Conservative Associations.
 It maintains overall responsibility for targeting voters and seats, including shortlisting and finalising the selection of Conservative candidates across the United Kingdom for local and national elections.
+It is presided by the Chairman of the Conservative Party with assistance from the Conservative Director of Communications.